daluken/Intro-T-and-T-Web-Presence-Project/index.md

 ### Research Interests
 - Gamification and Game-Based Learning in Online Courses
-- Learner Personas to Humanize Online Courses
+- Using Learner Personas to Humanize Online Courses
 - Online Learning in Higher Education
-- Professional and Personal development in Higher Education
+- Professional and Personal Development in Higher Education

 ### Conference Preentations